 All students enrolled in grades 3-11 are to participate in state assessment for the subject areas required at the appropriate enrolled grade.
-In Texas, that assessment is the STAAR (State of Texas Assessments 4086 Special Education Administrative Procedures, 2023-2024 of Academic Readiness) for students in grades 3-8, End-of-Course (EOC) assessments for high school students.
+In Texas, that assessment is the STAAR (State of Texas Assessments of Academic Readiness) for students in grades 3-8, End-of-Course (EOC) assessments for high school students.
 Please note that students who take an alternative assessment will take the STAAR Alternate 2 in all grade levels and subject areas.
-The ARDC must determine if the student can take the standard assessments or the alternate form of the assessment.
+The ARDC must determine if the student can take the standard assessments or one of the modified or alternate forms of the assessment.